beancount/beancount2ledger/docs/limitations.md

 ## Unsupported features in ledger

+### Flags

+Beancount supports a wide range of flags whereas ledger only allows `*` and `!`.
+Flags which are not supported in ledger are therefore removed.

+### Directives

 Beancount has a number of directives which have no equivalence in ledger.
 This includes directives such as `event` and `close`.

 Since equivalent directives don't exist, these directives are converted to comments in the ledger output.

+### Inline math

+Inline math is evaluated and the calculated amount is written to the ledger file rather than the original inline math.